 - Encourage collaboration and contribute to the sharing of best practices in the Canadian cardiac care community

 To accelerate improvements in the quality of cardiac care through the use of nationally comparable indicators, CIHI and the CCS collaborate to

 - Review and refine existing Cardiac Care quality indicators to ensure they are of high quality and meaningful to the Canadian cardiac care community

 - Pursue capacity-building initiatives that accelerate the use of indicators for quality improvement

 - Publicly report on Cardiac Care quality indicators

-The work is guided by an expert advisory group composed of cardiac physicians and hospital administrators, as well as representatives from the CCS and key cardiac and research organizations across Canada.
+The work is guided by an expert advisory group.
+Members include cardiac physicians and hospital administrators, as well as representatives from the CCS and key cardiac and research organizations across Canada, including the Canadian Association of Interventional Cardiology (CAIC) and the Canadian Society of Cardiac Surgeons (CSCS).
 Expertise is provided to inform indicator development from relevance to case selection and risk adjustment, as well as methodological enhancements over time.